They Drive by Night: Plot

 Paul has been bitter over his inability to land a proper job in order to support his wife and plan a family.
 He returns to work as a dispatcher for Joe.
 Joe does a fine job managing the business, but when Lana learns he plans to marry Cassie, she becomes so enraged she reveals to him that she killed Ed so that she could have him.
 She then goes to the police, accusing Joe of forcing her to help commit murder.
-Joe is tried based on no evidence except the accusation made by Lana.
+Joe is tried based on no evidence except Lana's accusation.
 During the trial, a guilt-ridden Lana breaks down on the witness stand, laughing hysterically and claiming the electric garage doors made her do it.
 After Lana is determined to be insane, the case is dismissed.

 Joe considers going back to the road, but Cassie, Paul - who happily announces that Pearl and he are having a baby - and the boys manage to convince him otherwise.
 He thus returns to the trucking business that he had dreamed of owning, with his brother as traffic manager and Cassie as his bride-to-be.